FOREST LAWN PRECAUTIONARY STEPS

 We continue to provide mortuary and cemetery services that are respectful, compassionate and meaningful for all the communities we serve.

 Forest Lawn is following universal safety precautions for infectious disease in all our mortuary operations.
 Those attending a service can expect our employees to engage in social distancing and enhanced hygiene practices as recommended by the CDC and other health officials.

 We are honored to serve the Coachella Valley and appreciate the trust you have placed in us.

 For more information, please contact us at (760) 328-3140 and let us know how we may be of service.

-ALL COMMUNITY EVENTS THAT TAKE PLACE IN-PERSON AT OUR MEMORIAL PARKS ARE POSTPONED UNTIL FURTHER NOTICE.
+ALL COMMUNITY EVENTS THAT TAKE PLACE IN-PERSON AT OUR MEMORIAL PARKS ARE CANCELED UNTIL FURTHER NOTICE.

 Join us for A Special Virtual Dia De Los Muertos Celebration,

 LIVE on our Facebook page.
 More details in our Events Page.

 Please check this page regularly for information on future virtual events or seminars.
 As always, our grief support program is available to you by calling 800-2-FOREST.

 All other future events will be subject to further notice as advised by our local, state, and federal government agencies, as well as local health agencies.